Electricity network maintenance – information on treatment of trees

 The aim of maintenance clearance is to ensure electrically safe and high-quality electricity distribution

-Clearance needs are highlighted during inspections of the electricity network.
+Clearance needs are identified during inspections of the electricity network.
 Inspections are performed with regular intervals both from the ground and from the air with helicopters.
 Clearance plans also consider future underground cabling in the area and the height of vegetation, and thus not all overhead lines are always cleared in the same area.

 We utilise both machinery and foresters in clearance